• Skip to primary navigation

 A chocolate Toblerone cheesecake topped with grated chocolate on a white cake stand.

-When it comes to dessert, cheesecake is always the hands-down winner for me!
+When it comes to desserts, cheesecake is always the hands-down winner for me!
 Whether it's a perfectly cooked classic baked cheesecake, or a simple no-bake cheesecake... there's no doubt that it will be the first thing to disappear from the dessert table!

 This Toblerone Cheesecake combines two of my favourite things (chocolate and cheesecake!) into one super easy and totally delicious dessert.